 Preparing for an appointment

-Talking to your doctor is the first step in resolving painful intercourse.
-Your regular doctor might diagnose and treat the problem or refer you to a specialist.
+Talking to your health care provider is the first step in resolving painful intercourse.
+Your provider might diagnose and treat the problem or refer you to a specialist.

 What you can do

-To prepare for this discussion with your doctor, make a list of:
+To prepare for this discussion with your provider, make a list of:

 - Your sexual problems, including when they began and how often and under what conditions they occur